Ergus/ExtraeWin/Readme.md

 The basic steps are:
 --------------------

-1. Instrument the code like in the `main.cpp` example code.
+1. Instrument the code like in the `tests/tests_profiler.cpp` example code.

 	The example code includes all the different alternatives to instrument the code.